 You are welcome to keep coming back here to see new content.
 However, a better option is to subscribe to my blog!
 You will get updates on new posts and special content that is only available to my subscribers.

-Cheryl was born and lived in Kansas her first 21 years.
-Her family's life on the land was envisioned by Carl Tangeman when he immigrated from Prussia (Germany) to America in 1847.
+I was born and lived in Kansas my first 21 years.
+Carl Tangeman envisioned farm life when he immigrated from Prussia (nowGermany) to America in 1847.

-Cheryl's home was a farm with dark, rich soil in the same county where Carl moved his family from Ohio to Kansas in 1879.
-Here he fulfilled his dream of owning land in America.
+My home was a farm with dark, rich soil in the same township where Carl and Wilhelm moved their families from Ohio to Kansas in 1880.
+Here they fulfilled dreams of owning land in America.

-Holidays were spent with her large, extended family.
-This Thanksgiving dinner was in the home of Anna Tangeman Dudte, Cheryl's grandmother and granddaughter of Carl Tangeman.
+Holidays were spent with our large, extended family.
+This Thanksgiving dinner was in the home of Anna Tangeman Dudte, Cheryl's grandmother who was also a granddaughter of Carl Tangeman.

-Summertime meant gardening on the farm.
-Cheryl and her mom picked and canned green beans from the family's garden.
+Summertime meant gardening on the farm; Mom and I picked and canned green beans from the family's garden.